Integrating C code into Engee models using the C Function block

 Integration of static and dynamic libraries

-Often source code is not supplied explicitly, but as part of static or dynamic libraries.
-C API libraries integrate into Engee models as easily as external source code!
+The source code is often supplied not explicitly, but as part of static or dynamic libraries.
+Libraries with the C API interface are integrated into Engee models as easily as external source code!

 all: alphabetafilter.a alphabetafilter.so